Home

 It may also help with symptom relief in people with MS. It is not a cure for multiple sclerosis, however.
 Traditionally, the Chinese would pay their acupuncturist to keep them healthy.

-Acupuncture can possibly help relieve symptoms of MS like the following:
+This therapy can possibly help relieve symptoms of MS like the following:

 There have been a few small studies where it has been helpful for people with MS. If you are brave enough and don't mind needles, then go for it.
 I can't see Cir ever suggesting a trip to the acupuncturist.
 He hates mosquitoes, so I doubt if long, skinny needles are anywhere in his future treatment.

-Chinese or Japanese??
+Chinese or Japanese?

 Here are a few differences between Chinese acupuncture and the way the Japanese practice it.
 This is by no means a complete list of the differences or types of techniques used.